hengshuaiyao/HengshuaiYao.github.io/README.md

 The CCTM above also shows there is a **symmetry**: interference from CAT to DOG is similar to the other way around.

 Interestingly, the next plot (using the training set) shows that this is not incidental: the two errors are related!
-The cats in the training set are frequently predicted as DOG; verse versa.
+The cats in the training set are frequently predicted as DOG; vice versa.
 This means these two classes interefere with each other.

 <div align="center">
 <img align="center" src="videos/cat_dog_dance.png" alt="hi" class="inline"/>